 In general, lawsuits against police K-9 departments and their handlers are difficult to win.
-One reason for this is because the police K-9 handler may not represent accurately what happened during any given incident.
-Another reason is that the plaintiffs who file lawsuits are often minorities and these people may not present themselves well before a jury.
-Police departments vigorously defend their canine handlers and their partners. in canine handlers frequently cover-up for the behavioral mistakes their dogs make.
+One reason for this is because the police K-9 handler may not represent accurately what happened in any given incident.
+Police departments vigorously defend their canine handlers and their partners.
+Canine handlers frequently cover-up for the behavioral mistakes their dogs make.

 More about the nature of the attack trained police K-9 be found elsewhere on this website.
 Liability aspects for municipalities who authorize the use of these dogs can be found here.
 Resources on excessive force by police canines can be found here.

 - • A brutal attack by police K-9 in Atlantic City New Jersey

 • A vicious attack by police K-9 in 2017 incident in San Diego CA. captured on video